 Combined Degree (BS/MS) in Wildlife Ecology and Conservation

 The Department of Wildlife Ecology and Conservation (WEC) has developed a program for undergraduate students that allows those who qualify academically to obtain both a bachelor’s and master’s degree in WEC.
-Minimum qualifications for the program include a ≥3.2 GPA and a competitive GRE score for admission to the WEC Graduate Program and UF Graduate School.
+A minimum qualification for the program includes a ≥3.2 GPA for admission to the WEC Graduate Program and UF Graduate School.